 Command Operation During Program Suspend Operation During Erase Suspend

 Read Commands

 Read Array (All Opcodes) Allowed Allowed

 Program and Erase Commands

 Block Erase Not Allowed Not Allowed

 Chip Erase Not Allowed Not Allowed

 Byte/Page Program (All Opcodes) Not Allowed Allowed

 Program/Erase Suspend Not Allowed Allowed

 Program/Erase Resume Allowed Allowed

 Protection Commands

 Write Enable Not Allowed Allowed

 Write Disable Not Allowed Allowed

 Protect Sector Not Allowed Not Allowed

 Unprotect Sector Not Allowed Not Allowed

 Global Protect/Unprotect Not Allowed Not Allowed

 Read Sector Protection Registers Allowed Allowed

 Security Commands

 Sector Lockdown Not Allowed Not Allowed

 Freeze Sector Lockdown State Not Allowed Not Allowed

 Read Sector Lockdown Registers Allowed Allowed

 Program OTP Security Register Not Allowed Not Allowed

 Read OTP Security Register Allowed Allowed

-Status and Configuration Register Commands
+Status Commands

 Read Status Register Allowed Allowed

 Write Status Register (All Opcodes) Not Allowed Not Allowed

-Read Configuration Register Allowed Allowed

-Write Configuration Register Not Allowed Not Allowed

 Miscellaneous Commands

 Reset Allowed Allowed

 Read Manufacturer and Device ID Allowed Allowed

 Deep Power-Down Not Allowed Not Allowed

 Resume from Deep Power-Down Not Allowed Not Allowed

-Figure 8-9.
+Figure 8-7.
 Program/Erase Suspend

-8.7 Program/Erase Resume
+8.6 Program/Erase Resume

-The Program/Erase Resume command allows a suspended program or erase operation to be resumed and continue programming a Flash page or erasing a Flash memory block where it left off.
+The Program/Erase Resume command allows a suspended program or erase operation to be resumed and continue programming a Flash page or erasing a Flash memory block from where it left off.
 As with the Program/Erase Suspend command, the Write Enable command does not need to be issued prior to the Program/Erase Resume command being issued.
 Therefore, the Program/Erase Resume command operates independently of the state of the WEL bit in the Status Register.

-To perform a Program/Erase Resume, the \overline{CS} pin must first be asserted and the opcode of D0h must be clocked into the device.
+To perform a Program/Erase Resume, the $\overline{\text{CS}}$ pin must first be asserted and then the opcode D0h must be clocked into the device.
 No address bytes need to be clocked into the device, and any data clocked in after the opcode will be ignored.
-When the \overline{CS} pin is deasserted, the program or erase operation currently suspended will be resumed within a time of t{RES} .
+When the $\overline{\text{CS}}$ pin is deasserted, the program or erase operation currently suspended will be resumed within a time of t{RES} .
 The PS bit or the ES bit in the Status Register will then be reset back to the Logical 0 state to indicate that the program or erase operation is no longer suspended.
 In addition, the RDY/BSY bit in the Status Register will indicate that the device is busy performing a program or erase operation.
-The complete opcode must be clocked into the device before the \overline{CS} pin is deasserted, and the \overline{CS} pin must be deasserted on an even byte boundary (multiples of eight bits); otherwise, no resume operation will be performed.
+The complete opcode must be clocked into the device before the $\overline{\text{CS}}$ pin is deasserted, and the $\overline{\text{CS}}$ pin must be deasserted on an even byte boundary (multiples of eight bits); otherwise, no resume operation will be performed.